 Great news – you’ve got five days off and you’re planning a trip to the mid-North Island.
 If you’re not sure where to go or you’re looking for some tips on hidden gems along the way, then you’ve come to the right place.
 This five-day itinerary takes you to some of the best tourist destinations in New Zealand, however, it also takes you to some of the lesser-known places in between where you will get the chance to explore rural New Zealand.
-If you’re still in the planning stage of your trip, make sure you check out the great deals on car hire at Auckland Airport – we’re not New Zealand’s favourite rental car company for no reason!
+If you’re still in the planning stage of your trip, make sure you check out the great deals on car hire at Auckland Airport – we’re not one of New Zealand’s favourite rental car companies for no reason!
 Anyway, enough of that – it’s time to find out more about this kiwi adventure starting out with Auckland – let’s GO!

 - Route map with key locations

 - Small Bags

 - Auto trans